by Miranda Caley

 We are excited to release this new series honouring outstanding individuals who have made huge contributions to our fight against the pandemic.
 Let’s recognize their deep commitment to public health during the COVID-19 pandemic.

-Health and health-care professionals across Ontario – such as front-line workers, community advocates, caregivers, volunteers, administrative leaders, and academic scholars and leaders – were nominated to be recognized for their contributions.
+Health and health-care professionals across Ontario – front-line workers, community advocates, caregivers, volunteers, administrative leaders, and academic scholars and leaders – were nominated to be recognized for their contributions.

-Though all nominees have made outstanding contributions, a selection committee invited to participate by Dean Steini Brown, comprised of a diverse group of individuals with lived expertise and relevant experience within the public health and health care systems, reviewed the nominations and selected 13 distinguished individuals who will be profiled here.
+Though all nominees have made outstanding contributions, a selection committee invited to participate by Dean Steini Brown, comprised of a diverse group of individuals with lived experience and relevant expertise within the public health and health-care systems, reviewed the nominations and selected 13 distinguished individuals who will be profiled here.
 These pillars represent a number of exemplary individuals and their contributions over the past year.

 Anna Banerji, a pediatric and public health specialist in Indigenous and refugee health, and a clinician and associate professor at DLSPH;

 Erin Bearss, associate chief of family medicine at Sinai Health, who has led a team that delivered vaccines at long-term care and retirement homes;

 Lloyd K. Douglas, planning lead for the COVID-19 Regional Response team for Sioux Lookout First Nations Health Authority, as well as an incident commander;